PREVENTING A RANSOMWARE DISASTER

 Ransomware is a threat to businesses that costs millions of dollars each year and continues to grow in sophistication.
-Fortunately, Spanning Backup protects your SaaS applications from data loss with easy to deploy, efficient, backup and restore solutions for G Suite, Microsoft Office 365 and Salesforce.
+Fortunately, Spanning Backup protects your SaaS applications from data loss with easy-to-deploy, efficient backup and restore solutions for Google Workspace, Microsoft 365 and Salesforce.

 Using a variety of attacks, including targeted emails and infected websites, criminals can inject malware into your network, which then holds your data or other systems hostage until you pay a ransom.
 It's very difficult to block every ransomware attack, so many experts, including the FBI, advise organizations to have a layered defense with protected backups to enable a fast recovery.

-Organizations following this advice often focus on key internal systems and forget about their endpoints—desktops and laptops—and SaaS applications, like G Suite and Microsoft Office 365, which contain data that is critical for employees to function.
-Fortunately, Spanning Backup protects your SaaS applications from data loss with easy-to-deploy, efficient, backup and restore solutions for G Suite, Microsoft Office 365 and Salesforce.
+Organizations following this advice often focus on key internal systems and forget about their endpoints — desktops and laptops — and SaaS applications, like Google Workspace and Microsoft 365, which contain data that is critical for employees to function.
+Fortunately, Spanning Backup protects your SaaS applications from data loss with easy-to-deploy, efficient backup and restore solutions for Google Workspace, Microsoft 365 and Salesforce.